evmos/docs/docs/develop/build-a-dApp/build-smart-contracts/build-smart-contracts.md

 has attracted a large community of developers to build decentralized applications on the Ethereum Virtual Machine (EVM).
-This community is continuously creating extensive tooling and introducing standards, which are further increasing the adoption rate of EVM compatible technology.
+This community is continuously creating extensive tooling and introducing standards, which are further increasing the adoption rate of EVM-compatible technology.

 Whether you are building new use cases on Evmos or porting an existing dApp from another EVM-based chain (e.g. Ethereum),